NotCryptid/squishy/README.md

 squishy
 </h1>
 <p align="center">
 The cutest<sup>*</sup> free, open source, fully expandable, and self-hostable Discord bot.
-Designed to provide all the features you could ever need, with moderation, economy, minigames, levelling, and more.
+Designed to provide all the features you could ever need such as an economy, minigames, levelling, and more.
 </p>
-<sup>*In my objective opinion</sup>
+<sup>*In my subjective opinion</sup>

 ## Why FOSS?